 You can also visit https://reopen.europa.eu/en an interactive website published by the European Commission that includes practical information provided by the Member States on travel restrictions, public health and safety measures such as physical distancing or the wearing of face coverings.
 The information is frequently updated and available in 24 languages.

-Category C: Travellers from a Category C country, or who have stayed in a Category C country in the 14 days before arrival to Cyprus, have to provide a document showing a negative PCR result for COVID-19 conducted within 72 hours before entering the country.
+Travellers from countries of the “Orange Category” have to provide a document showing a negative result of a PCR test taken within 72 hours before entering the country.

 Information on required documentation is available on the Danish Police website.

-For traffic between Finland and all EU Member States and Schengen Associated countries internal border control is reintroduced from 23 November 2020 onwards.
 Entry restrictions for Finland are detailed on the Finnish Border Guard website and on the website of the Finish government.
+The Foreign Ministry’s general travel advice is to avoid all but essential travel.

 Travellers entering Germany, who have been in a risk area at any time within the last ten days before entry, are obliged to self-isolate in accordance with the testing and quarantine regulations obligations of the competent Federal State.Entry restrictions and quarantine regulations in Germany